 “From the get-go, if you’re set on what you’re going to do, you run the risk of getting tunnel vision.
-Conversely, [undecided majors] are developing life skills,” said Michelle Sadowski, assistant director of the Niebuhr Center at Elmhurst College, which provides academic support to students.
+Conversely, [undecided majors] are developing life skills,” said Michelle Sobey, assistant director of the Niebuhr Center at Elmhurst University, which provides academic support to students.
 “The actual self-reflection skills are valuable.
 They’ll use them throughout life.”

 At Elmhurst, you can change majors as often as needed, and you do not face a deadline to declare a major.
 This holds true for incoming first-year students, transfer students and current students.
 Some students change their major more than once, and it usually does not deter them from graduating on time.

 Starting out “open” can introduce you to classes, professors and fields that might spark an interest you didn’t know you had.
 After all, college presents you with opportunities most high schools just can’t: internships, research opportunities—you name it.

 Meanwhile, with time on your side during your first year, you’ll benefit from a support system that channels your interests into a bona fide degree path.